-- b.
+- a.
+An actual conflict there is a conflict of duty or interest which exists. - b.
 A potential conflict there is the potential for a conflict of duty or interest to arise in certain circumstances.
-6 - c.
+7 - c.
 A perceived conflict there is a situation where a third party, who may not be privy to all relevant information in relation to the situation at hand, may perceive that a conflict of duty or interest exists.